-As you may have seen in the market or have read in an article, chicken eggs do not come in just one color.
+As you may have observed in the market or read in an article, chicken eggs come in various colors.
 And so, you might ask, “Why do chickens lay different colored eggs?”
 Well, the poultry world is broad and colorful, so you would find it quite fun learning about the intricacies of chickens and their eggs.

 Formation of Colored Eggs